Christmas is the Christian celebration of the birth of Jesus and thus the incarnation of God.

 It was not until the 7th and 8th centuries that the date of December 25 became widespread in Germany as a feast day on which to celebrate the birth of Christ.

-At the Synod of Mainz, held in 813, this day was officially declared the festum nativitas Christi.
+At the 813 Synod of Mainz, this day was officially declared the "festum nativitas Christi".

 Nowadays, Christmas is usually celebrated as a family holiday with people giving each other presents.
 This custom has been around since the 16th century.

-In addition, there have been old and new customs of various origins, such as the nativity scene and nativity plays (since the 11th century), the Advent wreath (1839), the illuminated Christmas tree (1611) and, since the 19th century, Father Christmas.
+In addition, there were old and new customs of various origins, such as the Christmas crib and nativity plays (since the 11th cent.
+Century), the Advent wreath (1839), the illuminated Christmas tree (1611) and since the 19th century Santa Claus.

-The latter is increasingly competing with the Christkind and Santa Claus as the bringer of gifts to children in many regions.
+The latter is increasingly competing with the Christ Child and Santa Claus as the bringer of gifts to children in many regions.

 Many countries associate other customs of their own with Christmas.